gitter-badger/ethvtx/README.md

 * Track precisely how your transactions are doing
 * Track the balance of your account
 * Keep constant data from your contracts in your cache
+* Get notified when an Event is triggered
 * The Backlink will refresh all your data ONLY when trully necessary (NO MORE POLLING)
 * Support for Solidity Events
 * Access all this data accross your React Components